-We own and operate nine sawmill operations, with timber tenures having a total AAC of 4.5 million cubic metres, one I-Joist plant, one value-added remanufacturing plant and a woodlands management division within the Eastern Canada region.
+As of December 31, 2024, we owned nine sawmill operations, with timber tenures having a total AAC of 4.3 million cubic metres, one I-Joist plant, one value-added remanufacturing plant and a woodlands management division within the Eastern Canada region.
 Our Elk Lake, Nairn Centre and Timmins operations are located in Ontario and these mills produce spruce-pine-fir dimension lumber.
 Our Ear Falls and Gogama mills in Ontario, Val-d'Or and Matagami mills in Quebec and our Belledune and Bathurst mills in New Brunswick produce spruce-pine-fir stud lumber.